 She paused, and then pictures of Breccan and his crew began appearing on the wall I was staring at.

 "What are you doing?"
 I said, starting to get angry again.
 I got up from my bed and walked over to the door to leave but it slammed shut and locked.
 "Open the door Tammy!"
 I started banging on the door, hoping it would open.

 "You liked her didn't you?"

-I kept banging on the door in frustration and a picture of the kiss Lux and I shared appeared on it.
-I couldn't hold back all the pain any longer and I cried as I saw the picture.
+I kept banging on the door in frustration and a picture of the kiss Lux and I shared, appeared on it.
+I couldn't hold back the pain any longer and I cried as soon as I saw the picture.